wjk/BFG-Windows/BFGRepoCleaner.ATL/README.md

 directory.
 You will also need to copy the file `atls.lib` into this directory;
 it can be found in `VC\atlmfc\lib`.
 You will need to copy the version of the library that is appropriate for the processor architecture you are targeting.

+**You will not need to do this if you are using any version of Visual Studio other than Visual Studio "15" Preview 2 using the Lightweight Install option.**